duarteocarmo/interactive-dashboard-post/posts/part-1.md

 My favorite?
 A small API called pushshift, to which the [documentation is right here](https://github.com/pushshift/api).

-Let's say you wanted the most recent comments mentioning the word "python", then, in python, you could:
+Let's say you wanted the most recent comments mentioning the word "python".
+In python, you could use requests to get a json version of the data:

 ```python
 import requests